BadVertex/badvertex.github.io/_posts/2012/2012-12-21-why-i-prefer-android-over-ios.md

 So what do you prefer?
 The customization and selection of Android devices or the straight forward iOS devices?

-{% include helpers/image.html name="new-iphone-5-vs-htc-one-x-640x480.jpg" caption="HTC One X and iPhone 5 side by side (Source: TechnoBuffalo)" centered=true %}
+{% include helpers/image.html name="new-iphone-5-vs-htc-one-x-640x480.jpg" caption="HTC One X and iPhone 5 side by side (Source: TechnoBuffalo)" align="center" %}

 <h2>Design &amp; usability</h2>
 One of the common myths about Android is that it is ugly and hard to use.
 In the beginning of Android, this was completely correct. iOS that was introduced in 2007 looked much better and was more of a complete product than the HTC Dream when it came in 2008.
 So what has changed since then?